apache/activemq-artemis/docs/user-manual/en/security.md

 - `authenticateUser` - boolean flag to disable authentication.
-Useful as an optimisation when this module is used just for role mapping of a Subject's existing authenticated principals; default is `false`.
+Useful as an optimisation when this module is used just for role mapping of a Subject's existing authenticated principals; default is `true`.

 - `referral` - specify how to handle referrals; valid values: `ignore`, `follow`, `throw`; default is `ignore`.